arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-1-What-is-Data-Architecture/ReadMe.md

 **Business needs First:** Use technology to solve Business Problems.
 Focus on Business Problem rather than Technology.

 **Data Governance:** Set of rules and standards designed to ensure proper stewardship of data.

+Define rules for:

-Remember: Who owns the data, Who manages the data, and Who can access the data
+Who owns the data,

+Who manages the data,

+and Who can accesses the data

 **Data Integrity:** Ensuring the data is accurate and consistent